shariqahn/EasyEdit/README.md

 ## todo
 - look at sanitation
-- **MAKE SURE YOU TEST W LLAMA CHAT AFTER BASELINE ESTABLISHED**

 ### potential source of issues
 - dependencies didn't resolve properly. try reinstalling with a newer version of pip?
 - Llama was sharded when downloaded probably due to memory constraints. changed `model_kwargs['device_map'] = 'auto'` instead of `None` and then it loaded the shards properly

 ## Running
-**NOTE: Code will not finish running just overnight** **Model isn't saved by default.
-Make sure you save it in BaseTrainer.py save_state.
-Prob just set save to true in config**
+- Code will not finish running just overnight

+**NOTE: make sure you download fresh models**
 - batch: `LLsub run.sh -g volta:2`
     - with cpus: `LLsub run.sh -s 40 -g volta:2`
 - serial: `LLsub -i -g volta:1`